cbonoz/ably23/README.md

 ---

-AblyMonitor is an NextJS app that visualizes exceptions in a dashboard as they are thrown from your application in real time.
+AblyMonitor is a self-hostable NextJS app that visualizes exceptions in a dashboard as they are thrown from your application in real time.

 Demo Video: